If you have a child who’s itching to start playing football, you’re going to need to gear them up with the best football gears for youth you can find.

 A helmet that is too heavy for a young player will often result in “bobblehead” football where the player will not be able to support the weight of the helmet through his or her head and neck.

 Therefore, comfort is as much a part of the helmet-wearing process as is protection.
+Read about the safest football helmets in this review.

 In general, there are some markers to ensure a football helmet is comfortable and fits right.